 Considerations: These beliefs are just that — beliefs and no more.
 Although they are based on experience, it is an assumption that given the same setup the same thing will predictably happen.
 Usually when something unexpected happens that foils expectations, especially scientific expectation, the "aberrant" data is generally dismissed until it absolutely cannot be ignored any longer.

 - Scientific models and theories exclude the messy complexity of the real world because they are, by definition, simplified abstractions.
-This means that there has to be a massive step-down in information, and the model must not be ambiguous with regards to the reality it maps.
+This means that there has to be a massive step-down in information, and the model must not be ambiguous with regard to the reality it maps.
 However, in league with the assumption of reductionism (belief 2), it is believed that most of the complexity is "noise" in the system, and that reality actually follows mathematical laws.
 (Hence the statement by some scientists that God is a mathematician.)
 The ultimate goal for many physicists is to the find the mathematical equation(s) that unites all the known forces, which would basically be a "theory of everything" from which everything (at least in theory) can be derived.

 Considerations: Throwing out everything that cannot be modelled mathematically is very dangerous.
 It is a bit like dismissing those parts of DNA we do not understand as "Junk DNA", a position that only underlines our ignorance and arrogance.
 It is ironic that the very foundation of our experience — consciousness — is part of that messy complexity excluded from orthodox scientific theory, making the acceptance of the consciousness-free scientific worldview as a form of schizophrenia.